Little Saigon: Houston

 The Houston area is home to over 150,000 Vietnamese people.
-A section of Midtown Houston known as "Little Saigon" or "Vietnamtown" was the original commercial district home for the Vietnamese community in Houston.
+A section of Midtown Houston known as "Little Saigon" was the original commercial district home for the Vietnamese community in Houston.
 The boundaries are IH 69/US 59, Preston Street, St. Joseph Parkway and Emancipation Avenue.
 Vietnamese street signs denote the area since 1998.
 In 2004, this area was officially named "Little Saigon" by the city of Houston.
 The redevelopment of Midtown Houston from run-down to upscale increased property values and property taxes, forcing many Vietnamese-American businesses out of the neighborhood into other areas.

 The largest Vietnamese commercial district is now found in Houston (Alief), a strip along Bellaire Boulevard west of Chinatown, Houston, with most Vietnamese-owned businesses and restaurants centered at the Hong Kong City Mall on Bellaire and Boone (anchored by Hong Kong Food Market and Ocean Palace Restaurant).

 Since the Vietnamese District is adjacent to Houston's Chinatown, it is often confused to be part of the same neighborhood.
 The Vietnamese and the Chinese district are each their own individual neighborhood, however.
-Even though the area is primarily Vietnamese and Chinese, there is also a large amount of Filipino Americans, Arab Muslims, Indonesian Americans, and Pakistani Americans in the area, as well as a sizable amount of African Americans, whom were once the majority in the Little Saigon area prior to the Vietnam War.
+Even though the area is primarily Vietnamese and Chinese, there is also a large number of Filipino Americans, Arab Muslims, Indonesian Americans, and Pakistani Americans in the area, as well as a sizable number of African Americans, whom were once the majority in the Little Saigon area prior to the Vietnam War.